AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/preparation.md

 * Your named customer success engineer (as applicable)
 * Additional subject matter experts as required

-The goal of the call is to give your the opportunity to ask questions, learn about the support process, and possible see the product for the first time.
+The goal of the call is to give you the opportunity to ask questions, learn about the support process, and possibly see the product for the first time.

 ## Welcome Email {#welcome-email}